Nigeria, 160 others declare access to clean water, healthy enviro

 “Today’s decision elevates the right to where it belongs: universal recognition”, UN Environment chief, Inger Andersen, explained in a statement.

-The recognition of the right to a healthy environment by these UN bodies, although not legally binding— meaning countries don’t have a legal obligation to comply— is expected to be a catalyst for action and to empower ordinary people to hold their governments accountable.
+The recognition of the right to a healthy environment by these UN bodies, although not legally binding— meaning countries don’t have a

-“So, the recognition of this right is a victory we should celebrate.

-“My thanks to Member States and to the thousands of civil society organisations and indigenous peoples’ groups, and tens of thousands of young people who advocated relentlessly for this right.